jouni-kantola/ruin/README.md

 # ruin
-A post css processor that will ruin your css
+A CSS pre-processor that saves bytes over the wire by shortening names of CSS classes.